 Lindenwood University Educational Studies Faculty

 The highly credentialed and experienced education faculty at Lindenwood University brings both academic and real world professional achievement to the classroom.
 Lindenwood University education faculty collaborate with colleagues from many school and community partnerships to deliver outstanding innovative learning opportunities for you and all of our education students at every level of experience.
 It is knowledge that they pass on to you.

 Earning a Degree in Educational Studies at Lindenwood University

 Lindenwood University offers a bachelor of arts (BA) in educational studies.
 This degree does not certify you to teach.
 Topics of study include psychology of teaching and learning, middle and high school teaching and learning, behavior management, and more.
 There are separate elective courses for different areas: early childhood, elementary education, middle school, K-12, and secondary.
-These courses may be found in the Lindenwood University course catalog.

 What Can I Do With an Educational Studies Degree from Lindenwood University?